Law, rights and policy

 - Arab States

 - Asia Pacific

 - Europe & the CIS

 - Regional Grants

 - Page not found

-This Legal and Policy Support Toolkit guides country stakeholders and implementing partners on how to reduce inequalities, promote human rights, gender equality and create enabling legal, regulatory and policy environments for universal health coverage, to reach those left behind.
+This law, rights and policy support toolkit guides country stakeholders and implementing partners on how to reduce inequalities, promote human rights, and create enabling legal, regulatory and policy environments for universal health coverage, to reach those left behind.